PeteMiddleton/Simple/README.md

 # Comment 2 - This was added in the Test branch of the GitHub Repo online (not locally)
 ...and the changes committed.
 It seems that the local repo will update with a "git pull" only after something has changed in the remote repo.
-A "git branch" did not show the Test branch intil I changed this file an did a "git pull"
+A "git branch" did not show the Test branch until I changed this file an did a "git pull"